I know how frustrating it is when Facebook keeps crashing on your Android

 - Check for

-Android updates: go to Settings ,,, System ,,, System updates (or somewhat
+Android updates: go to Settings ,,, System ,,, System updates (or something similar on your device).

 - Why it helps: Updates fix